NataljaL/Hindamine/chapter1.md

   print(i + 5)
 }

-# Kirjuta oma tsükke, mis väljastab  "One more time!"
+# Kirjuta oma tsükkel, mis väljastab  "One more time!"
 27 korda:
 for(i in 1:27) {
   print("One more time!")
 }